by Jason Michael

 My first step was visiting my chiropractor.
 He assessed my injury, took a series of X-rays, and did a gentle treatment.
 At home, I rested as much as possible and applied ice on a regular basis in order to decrease inflammation.
 I saw my chiropractor an additional four times during my healing process.

 Although I was mostly confined to the couch, I was still in control of what I ate.
 I focused on consuming a nutrient-dense diet rich in fiber, antioxidants, vitamins, and minerals that would help my body recover.
 I based my diet on anti-inflammatory foods such as vegetables, fruits, high-quality sources of protein (wild-caught salmon, sardines, eggs, chicken, and grass-fed beef), nuts, and seeds.
 I was careful to avoid any processed ingredients, hydrogenated oils, and sugar as these foods all promote inflammation.

 Once the chiropractic treatments and ice started to improve my level of pain, I gradually began working out again with non-impact exercises.
 To begin, I aimed to walk 2 to 3 miles a day.
 After a week, I increased my walks to 4 to 5 miles a day.
 I also began practicing gentle yoga that helped to stretch and strengthen my muscles at the same time without any jarring impact on my body.

-Once I mastered walking and yoga, I began to implement more back pain relieving exercises into my routine.
-I started doing squats, pushups, and pullups to increase my lean muscle mass.
+Once I mastered walking and yoga, I began to implement more back pain-relieving exercises into my routine.
+I started doing dumbbell goblet squats, pushups, and pullups to increase my lean muscle mass.
 I also went to a pool to practice water aerobics on a regular basis.